nikitagorelovreki/reki/docs/code-review-and-refactoring-plan.md

 ## Overview

-This document presents a comprehensive code review of the Reki (CUIS - Cosyma Unified Info-System) project and provides a structured refactoring plan.
+This document presents a comprehensive code review of the Reki project and provides a structured refactoring plan.
 The review is organized into three main phases:

 1. System Design Review
 2. Architecture Review